Halloween Theme

 Directions: Stir canned pumpkin and the vanilla pudding or whipped topping together.
 Place a spoonful of the mixture onto a ginger snap cookie.
 Gently place another gingersnap cookie on top (do not squish it down).
 These can be frozen.
 I usually place them on a sturdy paper plate and write the child’s name beside each, and place them in the freezer on the plate.
 After they are frozen, you can decorate the cookies like a pumpkin.
 Add a drop or two of orange food color to each child’s cup of white icing (or cream cheese).
 Let the child stir the icing with a popsicle stick and spread it on the sandwich cookie.
 Use a small squeeze tube of black icing to make a pumpkin face.

-Monster Activities
+Monster Large Group Activities

 Monster Song